opstrace/opstrace/docs/guides/contributor/workflows.md

 ## Create a cluster, but run the controller locally

 For controller development it can be helpful to create an Opstrace cluster and have the controller running on your local machine.
+This allows much faster turnaround when working on the controller locally, since you can avoid needing to build and upload the controller docker image with every change.

 1. Use the `--hold-controller` argument upon cluster creation: `opstrace create ... [cluster-name] --hold-controller`
 2. `make kconfig-aws` or `make kconfig-gcp`: adjust the local kubeconfig to the newly created k8s cluster.
-3. Run the controller locally, with the `--external` flag: `node ./packages/controller/build/cmd.js --external [cluster-name]
+3. Run the controller locally, with the `--external` flag: `node ./packages/controller/build/cmd.js --external [cluster-name]`

 ## Linting code and docs